HMAS Ladava: Operational history

 HMAS Ladava arrived at the RAN base at Los Negros Island, Manus Province in December 1968, joining the previously delivered Aitape, Samarai, and Lae.
 Primary roles of the new patrol boats were fisheries protection and sea training, but also undertook search and rescue, medical evacuation and monitoring of navigational aids roles.
 The ship's company was made up of both Australian and PNG servicemen.
 Prior to the arrival of the Attack-class patrol boats, surveillance of PNG waters was conducted by small coastal craft and occasional visits by larger RAN warships, but the PNG Division was now able to chase and apprehend vessels suspected of illegal fishing.

 In February 1968, Ladava and sister ship Aitape traveled 231 mi up the Sepik River in western Papua New Guinea.
-In a first for the PNG Division, HMAS Ladava became the first patrol boat to be completely PNG-manned on 18 June 1974, when Lieutenant Karry Frank took command.
+In a first for the PNG Division, HMAS Ladava became the first patrol boat to be completely PNG-crewed on 18 June 1974, when Lieutenant Karry Frank took command.

 Ladava was one of the five Attack-class patrol boats of the RAN PNG Division transferred to the Papua New Guinea Defence Force's (PNGDF) Maritime Element (now Maritime Operations Element) on 14 November 1974 when the PNGDF took over maritime functions from the RAN.
 They formed the PNGDF Patrol Boat Squadron based at Manus.
 Ladava was decommissioned in 1988.